Games-Made-In-Utah/GMIU_WebsiteSource/README.md

 Download the "Live Server" extension by Ritwick Dey from the VSCode tab, Ctrl+Shift+X, if installed:

-- Rick click index.html file to "Open with Live Server", Alt+L+O, and view website.
+- Right click the index.html file to "Open with Live Server", Alt+L+O, and view the website.

 ## Deploying to Netlify